Revival Thinkers

 Experiencing God and thinking deeply about the God you've experienced are not mutually exclusive.

 Experiencing God and thinking deeply about the God you've experienced are not mutually exclusive.
 For many, that’s an uncomfortable thought.
 It was for me.
 It was for my wife.
-It has been a challenge for others to whom I have spoken.
-Historically (and undoubtedly true of the Revival Fellowship I called home for more than 40 years), when exposed to alternative doctrinal perspectives, Christians have not always taken the time to compare alternative and challenging thoughts with God’s Word.
+It has been a challenge for others whom I have spoken to.
+Historically (and undoubtedly true of the Revival Fellowship, which I called home for more than 40 years), when exposed to alternative challenging thoughts and doctrinal perspectives, Christians have not always taken the time to compare these perspectives with God’s Word.
 Some, dismissing the challenge out of hand, have missed a vital point: following the Word’s truth wherever it leads is not dangerous nor disloyal.

 He said, in effect, that every generation is responsible for its own intellectual and spiritual integrity.
 It should evaluate and test the creeds, doctrines, beliefs, and worldview assumptions handed down to it against the inspired and authoritative Word of God.
-It is always appropriate to assess and improve our creeds, doctrines, beliefs and worldview assumptions and ensure we only hold fast to what is good.
+It is always appropriate to assess and improve our creeds, doctrines, beliefs, and worldview assumptions, ensuring we hold fast only to what is good.
 [1 Thessalonians 5:21]

 Church history, both ancient and recent, is filled with strange ideas concerning God that resulted from meditation and prayer, without the foundation of Scripture exegesis.
 Serious Bible study provides the foundation of truth that is a protection from the errors of subjectivity.